-For the Use stage (B1-B7) the results shall be given as an annual value based on each components reference service life (RSL).
-The quality of the railway at the end of the life cycle is assumed to be the same as when it was produced, so 100 % functionality can be expected at the end of the assumed lifespan.
+For the Use stage (B1-B7) the results shall be given as an annual value based on each components reference service life (RSL), see the section below.
+The quality of the road at the end of the life cycle is assumed to be the same as when it was produced, so 100 % functionality can be expected at the end of the assumed lifespan.